100-year old organization is the largest Catholic African-American group.

 The Ladies’ Auxiliary was authorized and their Constitution adopted at Opelousas, Louisiana in August 1922; in the Constitution of the National Council, the Ladies’ Auxiliary was recognized as a Division of the National Council at Galveston, Texas in August 1926.

-The organization is named after St. Peter Claver, a Jesuit priest and friend of the poor, who was born in 1581 in Verdu, Spain of noble and well-to-do parents.
+The organization is named after St. Peter Claver, a Spanish Jesuit priest and friend of the poor, who was born in 1581 in Verdu, Spain of noble and well-to-do parents.
 After becoming a Jesuit priest, he was assigned to Cartegena, Colombia, South America, a port that was part of the “Middle Passage,” where approximately 1,000 slaves landed every month.
-By the “Apostolate of Presence,” Father Claver proved himself a friend and advocate to these poor unfortunates.
+By the “Apostolate of Presence,” Father Claver proved himself a friend and advocate to the African slaves.

 Braving social ostracism, he administered to the ill, cleaning their wounds and feeding them.
 After 40 years of serving Christ and the poor, over 300,000 had embraced the Faith, responding to his language of love.
 From these, Father Claver formed an elite group to assist in the services to others.
 It is believed that these were the first real Knights and Ladies of St. Peter Claver.
 Peter Claver completed his stay on earth September 8, 1654.
 Pope Leo XIII declared him a saint January 15, 1888.